keithalewis/lac/README.md

 ## Execute

-A `lac` program looks up the first token as a key in the dictionary of a function that has been loaded.
+A `lac` program looks up the first token as a key in the dictionary and executes the corresponding function.
 The function knows what arguments it needs, evaluates required tokens from the stream, then calls the function.